Loading...

 | Money-Back | 30 days | 7 days | None |

 Performance varies between Bell, Rogers, Telus, Shaw, and Videotron.
-Use the 30-day money-back guarantee to stream during Hockey Night in Canada or a Raptors game to test peak-hour performance on your specific connection.
+Use the risk-free subscription to stream during Hockey Night in Canada or a Raptors game to test peak-hour performance on your specific connection.

 Canadian sports are split between TSN and Sportsnet.
 Confirm that all TSN feeds (1-5) and all Sportsnet channels (East, West, Ontario, Pacific, 360, ONE) are included before committing.